cmu-delphi/epiprocess/index.md

 around a data table that stores the archive (version history) of some signal variables of interest.

-Critically, an `epi_archive` object can be used to generate a snapshot of the associated data set in `epi_df` format, which represents the most up-to-date values of the signal variables, as of the specified version.
+An `epi_archive` object can be used to generate a snapshot of the associated data set in `epi_df` format, which represents the most up-to-date values of the signal variables, as of the specified version.
 This is accomplished by calling the `as_of()` method for an `epi_archive` object `x`, for example:
 ```
 x$as_of(as.Date("2022-01-15"))
 ```
 to generate an `epi_df` object containing a data snapshot as of January 15, 2022.

-Notably, `epi_slide()` can also be applied directly to an `epi_archive` object, in a way that is similar to how it works for an `epi_df` object, but with one key difference: for the computation at any given time value `t`, it acts on data in a sliding window of `t`, but **only the data that would have been available as of `t`**.
+Importantly, sliding computations can also be done over a data archive.
+This is accomplished by calling the `slide()` method for an `epi_archive` object.
+This works similarly to the way `epi_slide()` works for an `epi_df` object, but with one key difference: for an `epi_archive` object, the sliding computation at any given reference time point t is performed on the **data that would have been available as of t**.